The Road to Coronation Street

-The Road to Coronation Street is a 2010 British drama first broadcast on BBC Four.
+The Road to Coronation Street is a 2010 British drama directed by Charles Sturridge and first broadcast on BBC Four.
 It is a dramatisation of the creation of Coronation Street, the UK's longest-running television soap opera, from conception to its first transmission in December 1960.
 Set mainly at Granada Studios, Manchester in 1960, the 75-minute-long programme follows the true story of Tony Warren, a struggling scriptwriter who creates a vision of a television programme depicting normal life in a street of terraced houses.
 The production first aired in October 2010, and was one of several programmes celebrating the 50th anniversary of Coronation Street that year.